-At Sparkd, we offer AI manufacturing solutions, including object detection and object tracking for anomaly detection.
-Sparkd can help you today to set up a fault detection system with computer-vision solutions, which will boost your company’s quality control, performance, and safety.
+At Gemmo, we offer AI manufacturing solutions, including object detection and object tracking for anomaly detection.
+Gemmo can help you today to set up a fault detection system with computer-vision solutions, which will boost your company’s quality control, performance, and safety.
 In this article, we will discuss generative deep learning image anomaly detection, and show you examples in action.
 Be thinking on how your business can benefit from AI.

 Generative Deep Learning is becoming increasingly useful to supply chain companies with the application of image anomaly detection.
 What is generative deep learning?
 AI algorithms are created and used to perform repetitive tasks.
 Over time, these deep learning AI algorithms simultaneously examine varying datasets while processing end solutions.
 Essentially, these AI algorithms learn to flag anomalies at the most acute level.
 The process is not a static technical code, instead, it is a generative deep learning algorithm.
 A great example of this is on assembly manufacturing lines.
 Implementing generative deep learning allows tasks to be performed with near-zero efficiency loss.
 Generative deep learning can handle even the rarest of anomaly detection cases.

 What is anomaly detection?
 “Anything that deviates from an established baseline pattern is considered an anomaly” (Dynatrace).
 For example, an apple might ‘pass’ or ‘fail’ a baseline test based on its appearance.
 Thus, some things to keep in mind are that challenges of AI-based anomaly detection can include data, definition, and generalisation.
 Anomalies within datasets can be rare.
 Therefore, the AI needs to be fine-tuned.
 The definition of anomaly needs to be defined so that the right data is being captured.
 Another question to ask yourself is, what should the AI do when it encounters situations that it has never seen before?